Brand Name Chlorax Common Name chlordiazepoxide - clidinium

-Each green opaque, No. 4 capsule contains chlordiazepoxide HCl 5 mg and clidinium bromide 2.5 mg.
+Each green opaque, No. 4 capsule contains 5 mg of chlordiazepoxide HCl and 2.5 mg of clidinium bromide.
 Nonmedicinal ingredients: lactose, microcrystalline cellulose, stearic acid, and talc; capsule: D&C Yellow No. 10, edible black ink (black iron oxide; may contain pharmaceutical glaze, FD&C Blue No. 2 Aluminum Lake, FD&C Red No. 40 Aluminum Lake, FD&C Blue No. 1 Aluminum Lake, D&C Yellow No. 10 Aluminum Lake, n-butyl alcohol, propylene glycol, SDA-3A alcohol, pharmaceutical shellac, ethyl alcohol, isopropyl alcohol, ammonium hydroxide, and potassium hydroxide), FD&C Blue No. 1, FD&C Yellow No. 6, gelatin, silicon dioxide, sodium lauryl sulfate, and titanium dioxide.

 Who should NOT take this medication?